 Sure, spending hours looking at hilarious GIFs on the internet can be a valuable way to spend your morning.
 Better yet, you can choose to spend your time including an animated GIF into your latest design.
 It’s an awesome way to add some flair that will encourage users to interact with your site.
 Plus, using a GIF often conveys more emotion and helps give your site the flow it needs.

 In this tutorial, we want to show you how to make a GIF in Photoshop.
 It’s surprisingly easy – you’ll be able to add a GIF to your web designs in no time.
 Leave us a note in the comment with a link to your finished products!

-2. These layers can be turned on/off and these various layers will create the various frames for our animation
+These layers can be turned on/off and these various layers will create the various frames for our animation.

-3. Create new layer by pasting in image you are wanting to animate.
+Create new layers by pasting the images you are wanting to animate.
 In this example, we’re going to use the Rectangle Tool to create a purple square that we are going to make look like it is rotating.

-5. Paste another square and create another layer – Highlight over layer you want to edit and Command + t on Mac to bring up the Transform option to Rotate the square however much you’d like.
+Paste another square and create another layer – Highlight over layer you want to edit and Command + t on Mac to bring up the Transform option to Rotate the square however much you’d like.
 Quick Tip: To rotate your image exactly 15 degrees, hold down shift while you’re in Transform mode.

-Duplicate that layer you just rotated to rotate the square even more – repeat as many times you’d like
+Duplicate that layer you just rotated to rotate the square even more – repeat as many times you’d like.

 To save your GIF, go to File > Save for Web.
-Change the File type to GIF
+Make sure the File Type is “GIF”.

 You can browse through some already created GIFs & even a few sites that help you make your own: